AriFordsham/GHCWiki/dynamic-by-default.md

 Given these 2 issues, we think that if making GHCi use dynamic libraries, we should also make ghc compile the "dynamic way" by default.

+## Current status

+### Unix-like platforms

+We have everything working, although currently disabled, for all platforms UNIX-like platforms in GHC HEAD.
+We have tested it on Linux/x86_64, Linux/x86, OSX/x86_64, OSX/x86 and Linux/s390(unregisterised).
+To enable it, set `DYNAMIC_BY_DEFAULT = YES` in `mk/build.mk` or `mk/validate.mk` as appropriate.

+### Windows

+Currently, we don't know how to do dynamic-by-default on Windows in a satisfactory way.
+We can build dynamic libraries, but we don't have a way of telling them where to find their DLLs.

+We are not currently working on this, but if anyone is interested in rolling up their sleeves then we would be very grateful!
+We have some [more details](dynamic-by-default/windows) on the problem, and how it might be solvable.

+### Other platforms

+We do not know the situation with other platforms, such as iOS and Android.
+We do not know whether they have a system loader that they can use, or whether it would be useful to keep the GHCi linker around for them.

 ## Bugs